Top Reasons And Treatments To Stop Tossing And Turning While You Sleep

 Sleep disorders, such as snoring or sleep apnea, is a primary reason for tossing and turning while sleeping.
 Snoring can occur when the tongue falls across the windpipe during sleep.
 This blocks the airway and snoring may result.
 Sleep apnea has various causes.
 Excess weight can cause the soft tissue in the neck area to block the throat when the throat and tongue become more relaxed.
 The problem with sleep apnea is that even if the sufferer does not realize he is tossing and turning in bed, their partner may.
 Without treating the underlying problem and having a bed with supreme motion isolation, both partners may find themselves tossing and turning at night.

 As we age our body changes.
 Sometimes, we may find ourselves tossing and turning in bed because of various aches and pains.
 Joints can be painful, and bony prominences can become tender.
 In these cases, it’s essential to have a comfortable mattress that contours to our body.
 But, that’s not all.
 An adjustable bed frame that can take the stress off your spine is also vital.
+Many people find comfort sleeping in a zero-gravity position.

 Acid reflux occurs when acid comes back up the esophagus.
 This can occur when you are lying flat in bed.
 The resulting heartburn can result in sleepless nights.